Kenndy12/Movie-Review/README.md

 ### On client side
 - Make sure you are on the client folder
 - type "npm install axios moment react-file-base64 redux redux-thunk @material-ui/core jwt-decode @react-oauth/google"
+- type "npm start"

 ### On server side
 - Make sure you are on the server folder
 - type "npm install body-parser cors express mongoose nodemon"
+- type "npm start"

+NOTEN: MAKE SURE TO TYPE npm start ON THE SERVER FOLDER BEFORE THE CLIENT

 ## FEATURES